 Celtic tribes inhabited the Piedmont wine area until the Romans conquered it.
-Piedmont collapsed with the fall of the Roman Empire.
+With the fall of the Roman Empire, Piedmont fell.
 Because it was near the Italian border, it had little protection from attackers and was seized by the French.

-In the last part of the 1800s, phylloxera- is a microscopic louse or aphid that lives on and eats the roots of grapes.
+A tiny louse or aphid known as phylloxera, which first appeared in the latter half of the 1800s, feeds on and consumes the roots of grape plants.
 It pervaded Piedmont, which led to the substitution of various plants and, among the substitutes, was Barbera.
-It represents the more significant part of the local’s yearly DOC red wine yield.
+It is the larger portion of the region’s annual DOC red wine harvest.

 The Piedmont wine region is situated in northwest Italy, between the Swiss and French lines.
 Its area at the foot of the Alps makes sense of its name, which translates to “foot of the mountain”.
 Unlike a traditional Mediterranean-style Italian landscape, Piedmont grapes flourish in an environment that switches back and forth between cool, blanketed winters and dry, singing summers.